Discrete (P)-closed Groups Acting On Trees: The action type of a local action diagram

 \section{The action type of a local action diagram}

-It is well-known \cite{Ser80} that group actions on trees fall into six mutually exclusive types, see Proposition~\ref{prop:group_types} below.
-In this section, we show how to determine the action type of a $(P)$-closed group from its local action diagram alone.
+It is well-known, likely to be attributed to Tits \cite[Proposition~3.4]{Tit70}, that group actions on trees fall into six mutually exclusive types, see Proposition~\ref{prop:group_types}.
+We also reference Reid--Smith \cite[Theorem~2.5]{RS26} who include a full proof.
+In this section, we show how to determine the action type of any group acting on a tree from its local action diagram alone.
+In particular, the type of a group acting on a tree is a \emph{locally determined global property} in the sense of Reid--Smith \cite[Section~8]{RS26}, i.e., a property that is determined by the ($P$)-closure.